 If you try to add a Property that is already on the list, Collabspace will stop you

 Beyond this, you will always be allowed to add more Properties.
 This is mostly good, but keep in mind that not all Properties will have information in them.
-If the item you've searched for doesn't have any 'cc' recipients, that field will be blank.
+For example, if the item you've searched for doesn't have any 'cc' recipients, that field will be blank.

 To demonstrate this, we will add the CcRecipients Property to our search results.
-First, the Property is selected and added to the Display settings.
+First, select the Property and added it to the Display settings.

-Next, after rearranging the order of the columns, we have applied the changes.
+Next, after rearrange the order of the columns, and apply the changes.

 Once the changes have been applied, the Search Results will automatically refresh, showing the updated Display Settings.
 In this case, we have a fairly useless new Column, because the results do not have any "cc" recipients.